EfncoPlugins/genesis-footer-builder/readme.txt

 1. Specify custom brand name for use in the footer credits, which otherwise defaults to the site title.
 1. Specify the copyright year or duration to be included in the copyright notice.
 Defaults to current year.
 1. Select and set *Privacy Policy* and *Disclaimer* pages from the dropdown for use in the footer information.
+1. Set Genesis Affiliate link to be used in the footer credits text.
 1. Customize the footer credits text completely (in case the plugin's default credits text doesn't work for you).
 1. Set-up and display a footer menu on the site.